-&lt;sup>4 Exclude loans for speculative development of residential property and loans to companies or persons to finance housing developments.
+6Exclude loans for speculative development of residential property and loans to companies or persons to finance housing developments.

-&lt;sup>5 Include items where the risk of loss is equivalent to a direct claim on the counterparty.
+7 Include items where the risk of loss is equivalent to a direct claim on the counterparty.
 If, however, the risk depends on a future event which is independent of the creditworthiness of the counterparty, the items should be subject to a 50% conversion factor.

-- 50% Transaction-related contingent items (e.g. performance and bid bonds, warranties, standby letters of credit tied to specific transactions. - 20% Short-term self-trade-related contingencies (e.g. documentary credits collateralized by underlying shipments). - 100% Sale-and-repurchase agreements and assets sales-with-recourse where credit risk remains with selling bank. - 100% Forward asset purchases, forward deposits and partly-paid shares and securities which represent commitments with specific drawdowns. - 50% Note issuance facilities and revolving underwriting facilities. - 50% Other commitments (e.g. formal stand-by facilities, credit lines) with an original maturity of more than one year - 0% Similar commitments with an original maturity of less than one year, or which can be unconditionally cancelled at any time
+- 100% Sale-and-repurchase agreements and assets sales-with-recourse where credit risk remains with selling bank. - 100% Forward asset purchases, forward deposits and partly-paid shares, and securities which represent commitments with specific draw-downs. - 50% Note issuance facilities and revolving underwriting facilities. - 50% Other commitments (e.g. formal stand-by facilities, credit lines) with a remaining term to maturity of more than one year or otherwise is non-cancellable without notice or other conditions. - 0% Similar commitments with a remaining term to maturity of one year or less, or which can be unconditionally cancelled at any time without notice.

-(b) Credit Risk - Forwards, swaps, purchased options and similar contracts: the treatment of forwards, swaps, purchase options and similar derivative contracts require special attention because banks are not exposed to credit risk for the full face value of their contracts but only to the potential cost of replacing the cash flow (on contracts showing positive value) if the counterparty defaults.
+(b) Credit Risk - Forwards, swaps, purchased options and similar contracts: the treatment of forwards, swaps, purchase options, and similar derivative contracts require special attention because banks are not exposed to credit risk for the full face value of their contracts, but only to the potential cost of replacing the cash flow (on contracts showing positive value), if the counterparty defaults.
 The credit equivalent amounts will depend, inter alia, on the contract maturity, and the volatility of rates and prices for the type of instrument.
 Instruments traded on exchanges may be excluded where they are subject to daily receipt and payment cash variation margin.